-- Details of any shares allotted in a currency other that pound sterling.
+- Details of any shares allotted in a currency other than pound sterling

 Form SH01 must be submitted to Companies House within one month of the allotment.
-Information about the new owner(s) should be provided to Companies House when the next confirmation statement is due.
-As before, however, it is usually recommended to file the confirmation statement straight after the allotment.
+Information about the new member(s) should be provided to Companies House when the next confirmation statement is due – or before this date, if preferred.

-Note that, if the company has an authorised capital (a maximum number and value of shares that can be allotted) and this allotment will take the company above this limit, the members will first need to amend or remove this provision.
+If the company’s articles of association include a provision on authorised shares capital (a maximum number and value of shares that can be allotted) and this allotment will take the company above this limit, this provision will first need to be amended or removed.

 Removing company shareholders

-If any member wishes to leave a company, his or her stock must be transferred or sold to someone else.
+If any member wishes to leave a company, their stock must be transferred or sold to someone else.
 The directors will be responsible for overseeing the transfer and updating member information at Companies House and in the statutory register of members.

 Companies House can be informed about a shareholder leaving when the next confirmation statement is filed.
 Transfers should also be reported at the same time.
 A confirmation statement can be filed online through Companies House WebFiling or 1st Formations Company Manager.

-The full names and contact addresses of the first shareholders, or ‘subscribers’, are disclosed on public record.
-Any person who joins after company formation need only provide their name and details of their holdings, unless they are also a person with significant control.
+The full names and contact addresses of the first company shareholders, or ‘subscribers’, are disclosed on public record.
+Any person who joins after company formation will only need to provide their name and details of their shares unless they are also a person with significant control.

-If a member’s name or holdings change at any point, or when a member joins of leaves a firm, Companies House must be notified on the next confirmation statement.
-You can file a statement online via WebFiling or 1st Formations Company Manager.
+If company shareholders’ names or shareholdings change at any point, or members join or leave the firm, Companies House must be notified on the next confirmation statement.

-It is the responsibility of the director or secretary to ensure Companies House is notified of these changes and that company’s statutory register of members is updated accordingly.
+It is the responsibility of the director or secretary to ensure that Companies House is notified of these changes and that the company’s statutory register of members is updated accordingly.

-When a shareholder dies, the company shares they held form part of their estate in the same way that other forms of property would.
-The executors of the estate, who are confirmed by a grant of probate, then hold the authority to deal with the shares and to enact that person’s will.
-Forward planning to account for such an eventuality is important.
+When a company shareholder dies, their shares form part of their estate in the same way that other forms of property would.
+The executors of the estate, who are confirmed by a grant of probate, hold the authority to deal with the shares and enact that person’s will.

 Protecting the company and its members